Kyrios: New Testament

-In everyday Aramaic, Mari was a very respectful form of polite address, well above "teacher" and similar to rabbi.
+In everyday Aramaic, Mari was a respectful form of address.
 In Greek this has at times been translated as kyrios.
 While the term Mari expressed the relationship between Jesus and his disciples during his life, Christians eventually came to interpret the Greek kyrios as representing lordship over the world.

-The Gospel of John seldom uses kyrios to refer to Jesus during his ministry, but does so after the Resurrection, although the vocative kyrie (meaning sir) appears frequently.
+The Gospel of John rarely uses kyrios to refer to Jesus during his ministry, but does so after the Resurrection, though the vocative kyrie (meaning sir) appears frequently.
 The Gospel of Mark never applies the term kyrios as a direct reference to Jesus, unlike Paul who uses it 163 times.
 When Mark uses kyrios (e.g., in 1:3, 11:9, 12:11, etc.) it is in reference to YHWH/God.
 Mark does, however, use the word in passages where it is unclear whether it applies to God or Jesus, e.g., in 5:19 or 11:3.

 Kyrios is a key element of the Christology of Apostle Paul.
-Most scholars agree that the use of kyrios, and hence the Lordship of Jesus, predated the Pauline Epistles, but that Saint Paul expanded and elaborated on that topic.
+Most scholars agree that the use of kyrios, and hence the Lordship of Jesus, predated the Pauline Epistles, but Saint Paul expanded and elaborated on the topic.
 More than any other title, kyrios defined the relationship between Jesus and those who believed in him as Christ: Jesus was their Lord and Master who was to be served with all their hearts and who would one day judge their actions throughout their lives.

-The kyrios title for Jesus is central to the development of New Testament Christology, for the early Christians placed it at the center of their understanding and from that center attempted to understand the other issues related to the Christian mysteries.
+The kyrios title for Jesus is central to the development of New Testament Christology, for the early Christians put it at the center of their understanding and from that center attempted to understand the other issues related to the Christian mysteries.